benhowell/benhowell.github.com/_drafts/invocation-matters.md

  * a lot of boilerplate is required for each implementation such as events, event listener interfaces (containing the observables callback handlers) and the event trigger functionality to iterate over and call all the callbacks.
 This boilerplate grows linearly with each new event type.
 Of course, YMMV depending on language.

+Uses:

+ * when you have a one to many relationship

+ The observer pattern is used when: the change of a state in one object must be reflected in another object without keeping the objects tight coupled. the framework we are writing needs to be enhanced in future with new observers with minimal changes.
+Event management - This is one of the domains where the Observer patterns is extensively used.
+Swing and .Net are extensively using the Observer pattern for implementing the events mechanism.

 <br/>
 <br/>

+Now, to do this we have to call some kind of method.
+We don't want the Observable class to be tightly coupled with the classes that are interested in observing it.
+It doesn't care who it is as long as it fulfils certain criteria.
+(Imagine it is a radio station, it doesn't care who is listening as long as they have an FM radio tuned on their frequency).
+To achieve that we use an interface, referred to as the Observer.

 **A Brief Interlude...**